-Understanding Ecosystems and their implications for Innovation studies
+Understanding Ecosystems and Their Implications for Innovation Studies

 Abstract

 The notion of ‘ecosystems’ provides an attractive metaphor to describe a range of interactions and inter-linkages between multiple organizations.
 First introduced in practitioner literature in the mid-1990s (Moore, 1993, 1996), this metaphor has been increasingly adopted also in research journals such as the Strategic Management Journal (Adner & Kapoor, 2010; Gulati, Puranam, & Tushman, 2012; Pierce, 2009; Teece, 2007).
 It has recently been argued that the focus of marketing and strategy must be on shaping the ecosystem in which the firm resides (Singer, 2006), and firms should increasingly move away from industry-focused strategic planning towards strategizing within and around ecosystems (Iansiti & Levien, 2004b).
 Arguably, the attractiveness of this rather loosely defined and versatile metaphor rests on its ability to evoke and highlight interdependencies between organizations and to provide a fresh way to think about specialization, co-evolution, and co-creation of value (Adner & Kapoor, 2010; Frels, Shervani, & Srivastava, 2003).